ChenmienTan/ChenmienTan.github.io/_pages/about.md

 * My [high school](https://en.wikipedia.org/wiki/Sichuan_Chengdu_Shishi_High_School) has a history over 2,160 years.
-Yes, this is not a typo.
+This is not a typo.
 It was founded in 143-141 B.C.

 ## Failures